xenforo-ltd/docs/CONTRIBUTING.md

 ## Adding new pages/sections

-If you'd like to add entirely new pages/sections, you can either add new sections to an existing page under an appropriate header (again, denoted by `##` characters) or create new pages entirely.
+If you'd like to add entirely new pages/sections, you can either add new sections to an existing page under an appropriate header (denoted by `##` characters) or create new pages entirely.

-Creating new pages involves creating the actual pages themselves, and also modifying the `docs/mkdocs.yml` file to reference those pages.
+Creating new pages involves creating the actual pages themselves, and also modifying the `sidebars.ts` file to reference those pages in the navigation.

-We do not generally recommend editing the `docs/mkdocs.yml` file outside of the process of adding new pages.
+We do not generally recommend editing the `sidebars.ts` file outside of the process of adding new pages.

 ## Submitting your changes

-If you followed the instructions to clone this repo and set up MkDocs, and you want to submit your changes to our repository you will need to create a [pull request](https://git-scm.com/docs/git-request-pull).
+If you followed the instructions to clone this repo and set up Docusaurus, and you want to submit your changes to our repository you will need to create a [pull request](https://git-scm.com/docs/git-request-pull).

 If you are editing/adding the files directly on GitHub, a pull request will be submitted automatically.